sadiq-iqbal/reduxtoolkitwithreact/README.md

 │   │   └── UserComponent.jsx # UI components for the user feature //
 ```

-## redux store

-_The Redux Toolkit store is a centralized location where the entire state of your application is managed.
-It is a core concept of Redux, enhanced and simplified by Redux Toolkit to reduce boilerplate and complexity in setting up a Redux application._

 ## Slice in redux toolkit

 _In Redux Toolkit, a slice is a modular way to manage a specific piece of the application's state._